 Mini History of New Mexico

 The Spaniard, Coronado, traveled through New Mexico in about 1540 searching for the fabled city of gold, Cibola.
-He didn’t find gold, but he did find many pueblo villages.
-Many of them were ancient abandoned cities and many were still inhabited by the Pueblo and Navajo tribes, sedentary agricultural tribes with highly developed cultures.
-Coronado claimed the land for Spain and it became a territory of the Spanish crown, but was only nominally governed.
-Spanish priests did come through and attempt to convert the native populations.
-Many missions and schools for children were set up.
+While he didn’t find gold, he did find many pueblo villages.
+Some of the villages were abandoned.
+The Pueblo and Navajo tribes inhabited some of them.
+They were sedentary agricultural tribes with highly developed cultures.
+Coronado claimed the land for Spain.
+Spain shied away from governing, but Spanish priests did come through and attempt to convert the native populations.
+Then they set up missions and schools for children.
 New Mexico’s cities are older than other European founded cities in the United States, Santa Fe having been established in 1608, and some smaller cities even earlier.

 In 1821 Mexico revolted from Spanish rule and gained her independence.
 New Mexico became the territory of Mexico at this point.
-The Mexicans spread into and populated this area widely, but were constantly under threat of attack form Apache and Comanche tribes.
-In 1848, with the U.S. army standing in Mexico City following a successful war, the New Mexico territory (along with other northern Mexico territories) was given to the United States by treaty.
-In 1912 New Mexico became the 47th state.
+The Mexicans spread into and populated this area widely, but were constantly under threat of attack from Apache and Comanche tribes.
+Then in 1848, a treaty gave New Mexico territory to the United States.
+Meanwhile, the U.S. army stood in Mexico City following a successful war.
+Finally, in 1912 New Mexico became the 47th state.

 Fun Facts About New Mexico

 - During WWII they tested atomic bombs at Los Alamos.

 - Most people are Christian, with the largest percentage of Roman Catholics.